Separation barrier: Israel

 Israel began building the Israeli West Bank barrier in 2002, in order to protect civilians from Palestinian terrorism such as suicide bombing attacks which increased significantly during the Second Intifada.
 Barrier opponents claim it seeks to annex Palestinian land under the guise of security and undermines peace negotiations by unilaterally establishing new borders.
 When completed it will be a 700-kilometres long network of high walls, electronic fences, gates and trenches.
-It is a controversial barrier because much of it is built outside the 1949 Armistice Line (Green Line), de facto annexing potentially 10 percent of Palestinian land, according to the United Nations Office for the Coordination of Humanitarian Affairs.
+It is a controversial barrier, because much of it is built outside the 1949 Armistice Line (Green Line), de facto annexing potentially 10 percent of Palestinian land, according to the United Nations Office for the Coordination of Humanitarian Affairs.
 It cuts far into the West Bank and encompasses Israel's largest settlement blocs containing hundreds of thousands of settlers.

 In June 2004, the Israeli Supreme Court held that building the wall on West Bank Palestinian land is in itself legal, but it ordered some changes to the original route, which separated 35,000 Palestinian farmers from their lands and crops.
-The Israeli finance minister replied that it was disputed land, not Palestinian, and its final status would be resolved in political negotiation.
-In July 2004, the International Court of Justice at The Hague in an advisory opinion declared the barriers illegal under international law and called on Israel to dismantle the walls, return confiscated land and make reparations for damages.
-In spite of all this, the number of Arab terrorist suicide bombings continued to decrease with the gradual completion of segments of the Security Barrier as was initially stated it would by the Israeli authorities.
+The Israeli finance minister (Benjamin Netanyahu) replied that it was disputed land, not Palestinian and its final status would be resolved in political negotiation.
+In July 2004, the International Court of Justice at The Hague in an advisory opinion declared that the barrier is illegal under international law and called on Israel to dismantle the walls, return confiscated land and make reparations for damages.
+Notwithstanding, the number of Arab terrorist suicide bombings continued to decrease with the gradual completion of segments of the Security Barrier, just as the Israeli authorities initially asserted that they would.

 Israel refers to land between the 1949 lines and the separation barrier as the Seam Zone, including all of East Jerusalem.
 In 2003, the military declared that only Israeli citizens and Palestinians with permits are allowed to be inside it; Palestinians have found it increasingly difficult to get permits unless they own land in the zone.
 The separation barrier cuts off east Jerusalem and some settlement blocs from the West Bank, even as Israelis and Arabs build structures and communities in eastern Jerusalem.
 Palestinians in the West Bank, including East Jerusalem, have continued to protest the separation barrier.

 The existing barrier cuts off access to the Jordan River for Palestinian farmers in the West Bank.
-Due to international condemnation after the International Court ruling, Israel did not build an even stronger barrier, instead instituting permit-based access control.
+Owing to international condemnation after the International Court ruling, Israel did not build a stronger barrier and instead instituted permit-based access control.
 It has been opined that this change was to allow land to be annexed.
 Israeli settlement councils already have de facto control of 86 percent of the Jordan Valley and the Dead Sea as the settler population steadily grows there.